urql-graphql/urql/docs/graphcache/gotchas.md

 Once all mutations with optimistic updates complete however, all results will be applied at once, and refetched that may update the mutation data will be rerun.

-Let's look at an example, the has a list of an entity (for instance `Todos`), we click delete on four of them and we use `optimistic` to delete these before the network-request actually returns.
+Let's look at an example, the cache has a list of an entity (for instance `Todos`), we click delete on four of them and we use `optimistic` to delete these before the network-request actually returns.
 This puts our UI in an inconsistent state since the list is `partial` so it would trigger a refetch, if these mutations would be slow and the fetch would be quick this would make our UI jump to prevent this, this fetch will be deferred until those four mutations complete.